Goldfish breeding is a natural progression after you have kept Goldfish successfully for a while.

 We haven’t spent much time discussing Goldfish breeding yet, but as you now understand, a lot of groundwork needs to be done before breeding can commence.

-To learn how to identify the differences between the sexes and the pre-spawning conditioning required before you start your goldfish breeding preparation, click here.
+To learn how to identify the differences between the sexes and the pre-spawning conditioning required before you start your Goldfish breeding preparation, click here.

 If you have already observed your Goldfish breeding and have collected some eggs, go straight to the page on how to raise goldfish fry.